 Invited population: all UK programmes invite men and women for bowel screening every two years, however, the age group offered bowel screening varies by country.
-In Scotland, bowel cancer screening is offered to people aged 50 to 74, in Wales to those aged 60 to 74, and in Northern Ireland to those aged 60 to 71.
-In England, bowel cancer screening is available to those aged 60 to 69, with this age range currently being extended to 60 to 74.
-A further 1-off diagnostic test using Flexible Sigmoidoscopy is being piloted in England, aimed at men and women aged 55.
+In Scotland, bowel cancer screening is offered to people aged 50 to 74, in Wales to those aged 60 to 74, and in Northern Ireland to those aged 60 to 74 In England, bowel cancer screening is available to those aged 60 to 69, with this age range currently being extended to 60 to 74.
+A further one-off diagnostic test using Flexible Sigmoidoscopy is being piloted in England, aimed at men and women aged 55.
+By 2016, everyone in England will be invited to have this test at the appropriate age.